MathewStylianidis/Datasets/README.md

 The datasets are going to also be assigned tags related to their content on top of their current listing to facilitate searching.
 The list of tags is going to be available so that one can choose from the available tags and search.

-Tags: Activity recognition, Activity detectiton, Object detection, Video object detection, Person detection, Posture recognition, Segmentation, Face recognition, Pose estimation, Keyword spotting,
+Tags: Activity recognition, Activity detectiton, Object detection, Video object detection, Person detection, Posture recognition, Segmentation, Face recognition, Pose estimation, Keyword spotting, Emotion Recognition, Non-English

 ## Speech